What is a PMO and When Do you Need One?

 With the definition of willy-nilly in mind, the question to “when do you need a PMO (project management office) is simple.
 You need a PMO when you hear someone say “projects just seem to get done willy-nilly around here”.

 Now, you may not hear that exact expression, but you get the point.
-When you find that people, processes, and technology are stumbling and tripping over each other to get completed projects out the door then it may be time to consider implementing a PMO.
+When you find that people, processes, and technology are stumbling over each other to finish projects and there’s no way of tracking projects successfully then it may be time to consider implementing a PMO.

 What is a PMO?